dimitropoulos/typeslayer/README.md

 ## Data / Security

-TypeSlayer supports Linux x64, macOS ARM64 (Apple Silicon), and Windows x64.
+TypeSlayer supports Linux x64 (glibc 2.39+), macOS ARM64 (Apple Silicon), and Windows x64.
 Please note that next year is the year of the Linux desktop.

 TypeSlayer currently does not collect any analytics - although it probably will try to collect "someone somewhere ran it at XYZ timestamp" data in the future.  all data is stored: